 Background on Teacher Burnout

-Chronic workplace stress can leave use feeling exhausted, filled with cynicism and negativity, and unfulfilled.
-Unfortunately, we live in a society that wears our “overworked” status as a badge of honor, and teachers are no exception to the rule.
-For an already demanding job of teaching, it’s good to know the warning signs to prevent you from “hitting the wall” and “fizzling out.”
+Chronic workplace stress can leave us feeling exhausted, filled with cynicism and negativity, and unfulfilled.
+Unfortunately, we live in a society that wears our “overworked” status as a badge of honor.
+Teachers are no exception to the rule.
+For an already demanding job of teaching, it’s important to know the warning signs of teacher burnout.

 What Causes Teacher Burnout?

 The amount of pressure put on teachers to teach for high test scores, maintain classroom management, deal with poor student behavior, and a lack of administration support can often leave them feeling like they are drowning in the abyss.